haquemdanamul/condpowerct/README.md

-Useful information for running the package is here [package](https://rdrr.io/github/haquemdanamul/condpowerct/)
+Useful information for running the package is here [package](https://rdrr.io/github/haquemdanamul/condpowerct/).
+Please also visit the following shiny app link to calculate the sample size and other parameters for design stage and interim stage. [shinyapp link](https://haquemdanamul.shinyapps.io/update_session/)
 -----------------------------------------------------------------------------------------------------
 The decision of stopping a trial with early rejection of either the null or the alternative hypothesis, if a given test statistic crosses a given stopping boundary.
 This strategy was executed in design phase